Anjali-Khantaal/Quant-Finance-Internship-Opportunities-APAC-EMEA/README.md

 ## 🌟 About

-This repository is a centralized resource for students and professionals seeking quantitative internships in the APAC and EMEA regions.
+This repository is a centralized resource (generated from decentralised contributions) for students and professionals seeking quantitative finance internships in the APAC and EMEA regions.
 Whether you're looking for opportunities in finance, data science, or related fields, this table will help you find relevant internships.

 ## 📊 Internship Table